Last Updated on

-If you have experience with two large neodymium magnet, you must be known that it is very dangerous to combine them.
+If you have experience with two large neodymium magnets, you must be ware that it is very dangerous to combine them.

 So – what do you think we should need?

 Well, we think we should use thick gloves.
-And The thicker well be better.
-Wearing gloves will not prevent you fingers from being crushed if they are caught between the magnets in an accident.
+And the thicker will be better.
+Wearing gloves will not prevent your fingers from being crushed if they are caught between magnets in an accident.
 But they might make it easier to get your fingers unstuck again.

 At last, we need wear safety glasses.
 If the magnets accidentally smash together.
 They could shatter or chip sending very sharp fragments all around.
 Personally, we suggest using a complete face shield with these larger magnets.